Laser Quest

 Laser Quest is a British indoor laser tag franchise founded in Manchester, United Kingdom in 1989.
 Its laser tag games use infrared (IR) hand-held units and vests.
 Laser Quest's oldest centre is located in Stourbridge, West Midlands, England.

 In 1993, Laser Quest had begun operations in North America, where it would operate several locations in the United States and Canada.
 Its headquarters was located in Mississauga, Ontario.
-However, in September 2020, due to the COVID-19 pandemic, Laser Quest announced they had ceased operations in North America due to the uncertain economic environment.
+However, in September 2020, due to the COVID-19 pandemic in North America, Laser Quest announced they had ceased operations in North America due to the uncertain economic environment.
 To this day, Laser Quest continues to operate in the United Kingdom.

 Overview of the game of Laser Quest

 The player's goal in Laser Quest is to tag opponents as many times as possible, while avoiding being tagged.
 The players are equipped with an infrared/laser hand held unit and a pack with infrared sensors.
 Players start the game in a large multi-level maze-like arena filled with ramps, catwalks and windows.
 In Laser Quest centres, the playing arenas are filled with theatrical fog and black light, strobes and UV-reactive painted surfaces.
 While play can seem chaotic, there are rules that are enforced.
 Players recite a "Player's Code" in the Briefing Room, where they go to learn how to play the game.
 The Player's Code includes a vow not to run, climb, jump, sit, kneel, lie down, cover any sensors, make physical contact with other players, use offensive language, and to 'play hard, play smart, and play to survive!'.
 At least one employee or "Marshal" is present in the arena at all times, to ensure fair and safe game play and to make sure people enjoy their time.